Trust • Security • Compliance

 AI extraction

-Extraction uses frontier AI models from Anthropic (Claude Sonnet 4 primary, Haiku 4.5 secondary).
-For cloud deployments, the API call is made through Anthropic's standard privacy terms (no model training on submitted data).
-For customers with stricter data residency requirements, Parsela can be deployed with AWS Bedrock or Google Vertex AI, keeping document data within your VPC.
+Extraction uses frontier AI models under vendor agreements that forbid training on submitted data.
+For cloud deployments, API calls are made through the provider's standard commercial privacy terms.
+For customers with stricter data residency requirements, Parsela can be deployed with the hyperscaler's managed AI service (AWS or GCP), keeping document data within the customer's VPC.
+See the sub-processors section below for the specific vendors.

 Data at rest